 Hands-on experience with this DIY solar cooker

-While I am happy to finally be able to cook some meals again(!), I am not satisfied with:
+While I am happy to finally be able to cook some meals again(!), I am surprised about these:

-- the maximum temperature that this cooker achieves: The highest I recorded before stopping the cooking process was just 115C / 239F.
-Not a temperature you can make anything crisp with, for example!
+- The maximum temperature that this solar grill achieves: The highest I recorded before stopping the cooking process was 135C / 275F.

-I will not test-use the tube without the alu insert though: I won't be able to get another one here if this tube breaks.
-Also Mark mentioned that his highest temperature was 250F too, although he does not use an alu insert.
+I would never want to use the tube without the alu insert though: The alu insert provides safety and convenience!
+Plus, I won't be able to get another one here if this tube breaks.

 Could it be because I shoved FROZEN food in the tube?
 No: I have meanwhile tested it with room-warm veggies as well.
 I never got the tube hotter than about 115C / 239F with any food inside.
 Admittedly, I won't leave the cooker out forever: Once food is cooked, it doesn't get any better from being cooked longer.